 They especially enjoy living in regions with soft, vegetal sediments and water lilies.
 They also prioritize locations with plenty of food.
 Don’t skip these locations if the fishery contains any underwater lodges or structures.
 Pay attention to barriers as well as rush beds.
 They can be found in any shallow water, aside from these.

-It is advised to bring many baits with you as usual.
+It is advised to bring many baits with you.
 If you’re not receiving any response or attention, keep altering.

 Check out the list of preferred baits for ghost carp: